Webull Review

 Can you trade futures on Webull?

-Webull doesn’t offer futures trading.
+Yes, you can now trade futures on Webull as of April 2024.
+Its pricing is highly competitive but research coverage is light.
 In our guide to futures brokers, we ranked the following as among the best for trading futures:

 Webull is a member of the Securities Investor Protection Corporation (SIPC), which protects customers’ funds up to $500,000 in case a brokerage goes bankrupt.
 Its clearing firm, Apex Clearing, has additional insurance.
 However, it’s important to understand that SIPC does not protect against market losses, which is true for any broker.